superseriousbusiness/gotosocial/docs/configuration/advanced.md

 # Default: 300
 advanced-rate-limit-requests: 300

 # Int.
-Amount of open requests to permit per CPU, before applying http request queuing.
+Amount of open requests to permit per CPU, per router grouping, before applying http
-# Any requests beyond the limit are held in a backlog queue for up to 30 seconds before
+# request throttling.
+Any requests beyond the calculated limit are held in a backlog queue for
-# either being processed or timing out.
-Requests that don't fit in the backlog queue will
+# up to 30 seconds before either being processed or timing out.
+Requests that don't fit in the backlog
-# have status 503 returned to them, and the header 'Retry-After' will be set to 30 seconds.
+# queue will have status 503 returned to them, and the header 'Retry-After' will be set to 30 seconds.
 #
 # Open request limit is available CPUs * multiplier; backlog queue limit is limit * multiplier.
 #